We now know it to be true — what you eat can have a big effect not only on your physical health but on your brain health too.

 1. Orange Juice

 Researchers from Reading University performed a small study on 24 young men, putting them through a series of mental tests on two different days.
 On one of those days, they gave them a glass of orange juice before they started the tests.
-On the other day, they gave them a flavored, sugary drink that tasted like orange juice.
+Moreover, on the other day, they gave them a flavored, sugary drink that tasted like orange juice.

 2. Beetroot Juice